2021 Boulder shooting: Legal proceedings

 After the shooting, Al-Issa was charged with ten counts of first-degree murder and one count of attempted murder.
 Al-Issa's identity was revealed to the public on March 23, the day after the shooting.
 At Al-Issa's first court appearance on March 25, his lawyer asked for a mental health assessment.
 It was later reported that, due to "safety concerns and threats", Al-Issa was moved to another county.

 On April 22, Al-Issa was charged with 43 new felony charges, including 32 counts of attempted murder, 10 counts of using a high-capacity magazine, and one count of first-degree assault.
-The 32 counts of attempted murder include those of eleven police officers, along with a number of civilians.
-If convicted, Al-Issa would be sentenced to life in prison without parole, as Colorado abolished the death penalty a year before.
+The 32 counts of attempted murder include those of 11 police officers, along with a number of civilians.

 On May 25, Al-Issa was charged with 13 additional counts of attempted murder and 47 "crime of violence sentence enhancers".
 His next court appearance was a preliminary hearing scheduled for September 7.
 However, on September 1, Al-Issa's lawyers filed a motion to raise the issue of their client's mental competency during the trial, and the preliminary hearing was changed to an advisement hearing.
 On September 7, Al-Issa was ordered to undergo a competency evaluation at the Boulder County Jail, to be completed within three weeks.
 On September 28, the evaluation's due date was delayed to October 11, while a hearing to review the results was rescheduled for October 14.

 On October 11, psychologists expressed their beliefs that Al-Issa was mentally incompetent to proceed with the trial.
 On October 14, a judge granted the district attorney's request to have Al-Issa undergo a second evaluation.
 The protracted process of determining Al-Issa's competency was criticized by the family of shooting victim Rikki Olds, who said Al-Issa was competent enough to plan and carry out the shooting.

 On December 3, a judge ruled that Al-Issa was mentally incompetent to stand trial.
+He has been held at Colorado Mental Health Institute since that month.
 On April 15, 2022, a judge ruled that Al-Issa was still mentally incompetent to stand trial.
-Six months later, on October 21, a judge ruled Al-Issa still incompetent for trial and set his next review hearing for January 27, 2023.
+Six months later, on October 21, a judge ruled Al-Issa still incompetent for trial and set his next review hearing for January 27, 2023, when he was again deemed mentally incompetent for trial.
 In the meantime, the Colorado Mental Health Institute must provide monthly condition updates to the court.
-Based on doctors' assessments, District Attorney Michael Dougherty expects the defendant's competency will improve, that he will be able to stand trial and justice will be served.
+Based on doctors' assessments, District Attorney Michael Dougherty expected the defendant's competency will improve, that he will be able to stand trial and justice will be served.